Supported Python versions

 Wing supports CPython 2.5 through 2.7 and 3.2 through 3.6, Stackless Python 2.5 through 3.4, and cygwin Python 2.5 through 2.7.
 This includes third party distributions based on CPython, such as Anaconda, ActivePython, and EPD.
 Wing can also be used with other Python implementations such as PyPy, IronPython, and Jython, but the debugger and Python Shell will not work.

-Wing's debugger is pre-built for each of these versions of Python with and without --with-pydebug.
-Both 32-bit and 64-bit compilations are supported on Windows and OS X. On Linux only 64-bit Python is supported, but 32-bit Python can be debugged using Wing Pro's remote development feature.
-CPython --with-framework builds are also supported on OS X.
+Both 32-bit and 64-bit compilations of Python are supported on Windows and OS X. On Linux only 64-bit Python is supported, but 32-bit Python can be debugged using Wing Pro's remote development feature.

-It is also possible to compile Wing's debugger on other operating systems, and against custom versions of Python (requires signed NDA).
+Wing Pro users can also compile Wing's debugger on other operating systems, and against custom versions of Python (requires NDA).